-Back-to school means back to germs!
-It’s that time of year when the kids head back to the classroom, but are they as prepared as they should be to prevent colds, flu and other illness?
-The average American child has six to 10 colds a year.
+Back to school means back to germs!
+It’s that time of year when the kids head back to the classroom, but are they as prepared as they should be to prevent colds, flu, and other illness?
+The average American child has six to ten colds a year.
 That’s reason enough to send them back to the books with copious amounts of hand sanitizer.
 Germs don’t just live at school though.
-There are plenty of germs around the house but don’t panic.
+There are plenty of germs around the house too, but don’t panic.
 Here are a few tips to keep your family’s health on the right track this back to school season.

-Kids head back to school during a time when ragweed allergies, hay fever and asthma outbreaks are at high risk.
+Kids head back to school during a time when ragweed allergies, hay fever, and asthma outbreaks are at high risk.
 It can be difficult, as parents, to determine if your child has an allergy or has caught an infection.
-A whole house air purifier can trap pollen, reduce bacteria in the air and prevent viruses, which means your child can feel relief and comfort at home…where it matters most.
+A whole-home air purifier can trap pollen, reduce bacteria in the air, and prevent viruses, which means your child can feel relief and comfort at home…where it matters most.

-Give your child’s teacher a call and voice any concerns you may have about the upcoming school year and also let the teacher know about any health concerns (allergies, managing asthma, etc.) that your child may have.
+Give your child’s teacher a call and voice any concerns you may have about the upcoming school year.
+Also, let the teacher know about any health concerns (allergies, asthma, etc.) that your child may have.

-Having a healthy home will help keep your child focused and prepared for the day-to-day occurrences in the classroom.
+Having a Healthy Home will help keep your child focused and prepared for the day-to-day occurrences in the classroom.
 It’s time to make sure the air that your family is breathing every day is clean—so your little ones stay healthy.
-Find your back-to-school clean air solution today.